THE BALKANS & ADRIATIC

 FRI, OCT 18 — OHRID-SKOPJE

-This morning we take a short boat ride to photograph a lovely church with Ohrid Lake as backdrop, then drive to Skopje, the capital of Macedonia and birthplace of Mother Teresa.
+This morning we take a short boat ride to photograph a lovely church with Ohrid Lake as backdrop, then drive to Skopje, the capital of North Macedonia and birthplace of Mother Teresa.
 A ruined 5th-century hilltop fortress offers panoramic views of the city and Vardar River below.
 We spend the afternoon photographing the old city, the vibrant Ottoman-era bazaar, and the newly restored Macedonia Square.
-This square, the largest in Macedonia, is one of the most decorated city centers in the world, with neo-classical buildings, bridges, and statues including one of Alexander the Great of Macedonia.
+This square, the largest in North Macedonia, is one of the most decorated city centers in the world, with neo-classical buildings, bridges, and statues including one of Alexander the Great of Macedonia.

 Hotel Bushi Resort (BLD)